 - Remove the stems from fresh pansies.

 - Press the flowers between sheets of parchment or waxed paper, using heavy books to weigh them down.
-Let them sit for 30 minutes.
+Let them sit for at least 30 minute or up to several hours.

 - Bake shortbread cookies and while they’re hot from the oven, gently place the pressed pansies on top, lightly patting them down so they adhere.
 The heat of the cookies will bond the delicate petals to the surface, so don’t press too hard.